 Increasingly, third-party payers are requiring that companies provide them with predetermined discounts from list prices and are challenging the prices charged for medical products.
 We cannot assure that reimbursement will be available for any approved drug candidate that we commercializes and, if reimbursement is available, what the level of reimbursement will be.
-Reimbursement may impact the demand for, or the price of, any approved drug candidate that we commercialize only to limited levels, we may not be able to successfully commercialize any drug candidate that it successfully develops.
+Reimbursement may impact the demand for, or the price of, any approved drug candidate that we commercialize.
+If reimbursement is not available or is available only to limited levels, we may not be able to successfully commercialize any drug candidate that it successfully develops.